klusta-team/spikedetekt/docs/fileformat_new.md

 Workflow
 --------

-The idea is that the PARAMS file contains all information required for the programs to run correctly.
+The idea is that the PRM file contains all information required for the programs to run correctly.

-  * Step 1: create a PARAMS text file, with the input files (in NS5 or anything), the probe files, various parameters...
+  * Step 1: create a PRM text file, with the input files (in NS5 or anything), the probe files, various parameters...
   * Step 2: run KwikKonvert to create a .KLD file.
   * Step 3: run KwikSkope to view the raw data, and tag bad channels.
-The program requires the PARAMS file to know where to save the dead channels (in the PROBE file specified in the PARAMS file).
+The program requires the PRM file to know where to save the dead channels (in the PROBE file specified in the PRM file).
-  * Step 4: run SpikeDetekt (using the PARAMS file, linking to the PROBE file and the KLD files).
+  * Step 4: run SpikeDetekt (using the PRM file, linking to the PROBE file and the KLD files).
   * Step 5: run KlustaKwik.
   * Step 6: run KlustaViewa.